iric-soft/epcy/doc/basic_usage.rst

 ---------------

-EPCY draws a random value to assign a class according to probabilities learned by the KDE classifier, to fill a contingency table (see algorithme section).
+EPCY draws a random value to assign a class according to probabilities learned by the KDE classifier, to fill a contingency table (see algorithm section).
 This means that different runs of EPCY can produce different results.

 However, the output of EPCY is relatively stable, since each